-KENOSHA, WI – AUGUST 25: Law enforcement hold a line on August 25, 2020 in Kenosha, Wisconsin.
-As the city declared a state of emergency curfew, a third night of civil unrest occurred after the shooting of Jacob Blake, 29, on August 23.
+KENOSHA – Law enforcement hold a line on August 25, 2020 as the city declared a state of emergency curfew, a third night of civil unrest occurred after the shooting of Jacob Blake, 29, on August 23.
 Video shot of the incident appears to show Blake shot multiple times in the back by Wisconsin police officers while attempting to enter the drivers side of a vehicle.
-The 29-year-old Blake was undergoing surgery for a severed spinal cord, shattered vertebrae and severe damage to organs, according to the family attorneys in published accounts.
 (Photo by Brandon Bell/Getty Images)

 UPDATE: At 12:19 pm Wednesday President Donald Trump tweeted that his team had been on the phone with Gov. Tony Evers, who had agreed to accept federal troops in Kenosha.
 Evers, responding via a press release, does not mention Trump, but says he has authorized 500 members of the Wisconsin National Guard to support law enforcement in Kenosha this evening and is “continuing to work with other states in facilitating additional National Guard and state patrol support.”

 We will NOT stand for looting, arson, violence, and lawlessness on American streets.
 My team just got off the phone with Governor Evers who agreed to accept federal assistance (Portland should do the same!)…

 — Donald J. Trump (@realDonaldTrump) August 26, 2020